-Every quarter, we share articles published in the BCN Newsletter and we are happy today to share an interview with Dr. Simone Sprenger, Assistant Professor at the Faculty of Arts, who studies language perception and bilingualism.
-The interview was conducted and written by Améie la Roi, PhD candidate in linguistics.
+Every quarter, we share articles published in the BCN Newsletter and we are happy today to share an interview with Giulia Trentacosti and Peter Braun on Open Science.
+The interview was conducted and written by Jaime Mondragon, a PhD candidate at the UMCG.

 I recently learned that I was named the Teacher of the Year in Psychology, which prompted me to reflect on a challenging yet rewarding teaching experience from last year.
 I learned a lot though that experience and thought it helpful to share some of these lessons with the readers of Mindwise.